rfalaize/netcore-swagger/README.md

 # netcore-swagger

-Restful web service using .NET Core and Swagger, deployed on GCP
+Restful web service using .NET Core and Swagger, deployed on GCP.